-The Corporation believes that regular and constructive engagement with its shareholder is an important part of creating an open, candid and informed dialogue.
-In addition to the Corporation's annual shareholder meetings, representatives of the Corporation engage with the shareholder through formal attendance at City of Toronto Council meetings and other engagements with Councillors throughout the year as required.
-Other means of communications with the shareholder include the Corporation's annual and quarterly financial and management reports, and ward-specific updates.
+The Corporation believes that regular and constructive engagement with the City, its sole shareholder, is an important part of creating an open, candid and informed dialogue.
+In addition to the Corporation's annual shareholder meetings, representatives of the Corporation engage with the City through formal attendance at City of Toronto Council meetings and other engagements with Councillors throughout the year as required.
+Other means of communications with the City include the Corporation's annual and quarterly financial and management reports, and ward-specific updates.